Hans, King of Denmark: Defeat in Dithmarschen

-The defeat by a peasant republic not only humiliated the Danish monarchy and the allied North German nobility but also exposed the limits of John's authority and military judgment.
+The defeat by a peasant republic not only humiliated the Danish monarchy and the allied North German nobility but also exposed the limits of Hans's authority and military judgment.
 Immediately after the battle, the Dithmarschers widely publicized their victory through Latin and German songs and sayings, which were disseminated by printers in Lübeck, Hamburg, and Cologne.
 Lübeck was particularly prominent due to its close economic ties with Dithmarschen.